agconti/kaggle-titanic/README.markdown

 ####Quick Start: [View](http://nbviewer.ipython.org/urls/raw.github.com/agconti/kaggle-titanic/master/Titanic.ipynb) a static version of the notebook in the comfort of your own web browser.

+###Installation

+To run this notebook interactively:

+1. Install the required dependencies listed above.
+2. Download this repository in a zip file by clicking on this [link](https://github.com/agconti/kaggle-titanic/archive/master.zip) or use `git clone https://github.com/agconti/kaggle-titanic.git` to download the repository using git.
+3. Navigate to the directory where you unzipped or cloned the repo and execute `ipython notebook --pylab=line` from the command line or terminal.

 ###Kaggle Competition | Titanic Machine Learning from Disaster